yash1997verma/PollingApi/README.md

 **Info**
-The API is hoted on AWS EC2 : http://65.0.102.84:8000
+The API is hosted on : https://pollingapi-cpcg.onrender.com
-Note: kindly use http for now to use api, will update the code later to make it work with https.

 **Disclaimer**
 This API is completely open for anyone to use, there is no Authentication or Authorization required to use it.